espruino/Espruino/README_Building.md

 ## Under MacOS

+* It is possible to build Espruino under MacOS with some effort.
+  * PR for an easy Espruino build under MacOS are welcome.
-It is possible to build Espruino under MacOS with some effort.
-If you don't have Linux it's **much** easier to install it in a Virtual Machine.
-See the heading **Building under Windows/MacOS with a VM** below for more information.
-However, a PR for an easy native method is allways welcom.
+* If you don't have Linux it's much easier to install it in a Virtual Machine (see below).

 ## Under Windows

 It is possible to build Espruino under Windows with the following addition to the Linux explanation:

-- Install Bash on Ubuntu on Windows 10 <https://msdn.microsoft.com/da-dk/commandline/wsl/install_guide>
+* Install Bash on Ubuntu on Windows 10 <https://msdn.microsoft.com/da-dk/commandline/wsl/install_guide>
-- After enablement, just use the instructions for Linux
+* After enablement, just use the instructions for Linux

 Or use a Virtual machine as described below.